 Is it right for me?

-Discover whether our treatments can help you by taking just a few minutes to select one of our products, and fill in our medical survey.
+Discover whether our treatments can help you by taking just a few minutes to fill in our medical survey.
 A doctor will assess your case and draw up a prescription if appropriate.
 Your order will then be dispatched to you right away, by 24-hour courier.

 - GMC Doctors